notmaintained/pnd/README.md

-# PHPs Not Dead.
+# PND

+## What is pnd?

-A minimal set of non-OO libraries for punk programmers using PHP 5.3+.
+Pnd is a minimal set of non-OO libraries for punk programmers using PHP 5.3+.

 Make your time poseur frameworks, `index.php` are belong to us!

 ## Need Less?
 ``` php